fabiandev/homebridge-bosch-room-climate-control/README.md

 ## Contributing

-Please consider to open a PR if you have suggestions for improvements or discovered a potential bug.
+Please consider opening a PR if you have suggestions for improvements or spot a potential bug